oceanbase/ob-operator/docs/en_US/develop-locally.md

 ## Debug locally

 Though print debugging is enough for most cases, there are quite some cases that are not obvious from printed information.
-So we could debug with go debugging tool [delve](https://github.com/go-delve/delve).
+We could debug with go debugging tool [delve](https://github.com/go-delve/delve).

 `install-delve` command is declared in `make/debug.mk`, we can type `make install-delve` to get it.
 The help message of it can be glanced,